 I hope this helps you make sense of your cash flow statement.
 It may seem complex, but just remind yourself that it’s simply the cash that’s moving into and out of your business.
 And, it’s a critical tool to understand how your business is doing.

-More importantly, you should forecast cash flow on a regular basis to ensure that you’re going to have enough cash on hand to keep your business running.
+More importantly, you should forecast cash flow on a regular basis and compare your forecast what actually happened (your “actuals”) on your cash flow statement to ensure that you’re going to have enough cash on hand to keep your business running.
 After all, it’s much easier to open a line of credit or get a business loan when your business is healthy than when it is in the middle of a cash crunch.